jme/clj-m1-notes/index.md

 And although I'd be surprised to see Apple target a product for the datacenter space, one might imagine what could be packed into a 1U, and what the power & cooling reductions might look like there.

-A welcome distraction in these dark times.
+A welcome diversion in these dark times.